 - Personal & professional development

 After your graduation

 After completion of your studies, you will receive your Bachelor of Business Administration (BBA) degree.
 You will also receive a diploma supplement with a DS-label.
 With this English document you can show the value of your degree abroad when you apply for further study or when you look for a job.

 If you participate in the honours programme, you will also receive an honours degree.

-As an IB professional in small and medium-sized companies are often generalists with a wide range of duties, often in an international context.
-In larger, internationally operating companies or multinationals, they generally have a more specialist role.
+As an IB professional in small and medium-sized companies you will often be the generalist with a wide range of duties, mostly in an international context.
+In larger, internationally operating companies or multinationals, you will generally have a more specialist role.

 Our graduates work in various industries on a general management level, or in business areas such as (digital) marketing, sales, financial services or logistics management.
 Want to join them?
 Then come join us at the Hogeschool Rotterdam Business School!